vivianweng28/aimTrainer/README.md

 navigating to the menu bar of the aim trainer window, clicking on "View", then "View perfect shots for this session".
 - You can locate my visual component by looking at the gray game panel.
 There should be a target that you should aim at.
 This target will move once you hit it.
-- You can save the state of my application by going to the menu bar and clicking File, then clicking Save in the drop down menu.
+- You can save the state of my application by going to the menu bar on the aim trainer frame and clicking File, then clicking Save in the dropdown menu.
-- You can reload the state of my application by selecting "Old Session" and then selecting the desired session number after using the scroll box.
+- You can reload the state of my application by selecting "Old Session" on the menu frame and then selecting the desired session number after using the scroll box.
 - Please also keep in mind when clicking on the aim trainer that the program some times will not register the user's
 clicks: this is not because of a coding error, but because of java swing's mouse listener limitations.
-You can test this claim by clicking on the exact same place if it did not register the first time (after thorough testing, I have found that if you are interval between two clicks is too short or if the click duration was too short, the program might not register it as a click)
+You can test this claim by clicking on the exact same place if it did not register the first time (after thorough testing, I have found that if your interval between two clicks is too short or if the click duration was too short, the program might not register it as a click)